luizbgomide/EclipsePhase2e-ptbr/src/14/06-psi-sleight-summaries.md

 ### Superior Kinesics

-You haver finer control over your emotive signals, body language, and micro-expressions and are more capable at interpreting the same in others. +10 to Deceive and Kinesics Tests.
+You have finer control over your emotive signals, body language, and micro-expressions and are more capable at interpreting the same in others. +10 to Deceive and Kinesics Tests.

 ### Xeno-Empathy